Healthdirect Free Australian health advice you can count on.

 Tooth extraction

-3-minute read
+7-minute read

 What is a tooth extraction?

-Sometimes, people need to have a tooth pulled out.
+Sometimes, you may need to have a tooth pulled out.
 This is called a tooth extraction.
 This tooth extraction is usually done by a dentist or an oral surgeon.
 There are various reasons why you might need to have a tooth pulled.
 Learn what to expect during and after this dental procedure.

-When might you need a tooth extraction?
+When might I need a tooth extraction?

 You might need to have a tooth pulled out if you have: